 Leasing and exploration would still require environmental reviews and permitting, but companies could base the use of capital on a long-range view, rather than a five-year start-and-stop philosophy.
 Wind, wave and other renewable industries would also gain the surety necessary for the capital investments needed to bring their contributions to the energy mix of the future.
-Unique nonenergy areas would have that undisturbed designation for years.
+Unique non-energy areas would have that undisturbed designation for years.
 Coastal states and communities would have consistency and not have to make ocean energy policy decisions on the whim of year-by-year resolutions.

 What would it take to get is done?
 First, cooperation among all stakeholders is required.
 This must be a joint effort of the Administration and Congress, and it must include the participation of industry, non-governmental organizations and the general public.
 Second, stakeholders must be willing to compromise where necessary to reach a meaningful plan.
 Third, dedication, strength, and the desire to see this through are essential.
 Fourth, all parties must see the end product as a mutually beneficial win.
 A planning process that results in a 10, 15, or even 25-Year Energy Plan will strengthen America's position as the global energy leader and put us on a path to develop offshore wind, wave and oil and gas resources in the OCS while balancing all of our important ocean resources for generations to come.
 A solid, sustainable, long range plan will demonstrate that all energy sources can be developed safely and that not all areas have to be developed.
 Based on what's happened over the last 10 years, it is easy to see our energy picture will be very different in 25 years.
-A long-range plan will secure the energy future for the next generation.
+A long-range plan will provide a platform to allow markets and consumers the flexibility with their energy priorities and will secure the energy future for the next generation.